When and where are your services?

 Each Sunday, during morning services, we receive an offering.
-These financial gifts enable this church to fulfill the mission and vision God has given it.
-The Old Testament references a "tithe," or "tenth," as an acceptable gift.
-The New Testament says little about this but does discuss giving in accordance to what God has given us.
+These financial gifts enable our church to fulfill the mission and vision God has given it.
 We believe that giving is a demonstration of faith in God.
 We are to give in a way that takes faith.
 See the "Give" tab for details about all methods of giving as well as online giving.

 What is expected of me?